We use cookies to analyze site traffic and improve your experience.

 Key Factors

-• defensive consumer‑staples sector with low beta
+• defensive consumer‑staples positioning

 Key Metrics & Analysis